RaulMacintosh/Avalia-o-de-algoritmos-de-ordena-o-em-ARM-e-x86/README.md

 ## Conclusion
 ***
 Analysing the graphics we saw that the hardware resources of the BeagleBone Black, definitively, are dedicated for applications with less power of processing than the normal computers.
-About the functions used on these tests, the Clock function was more precise to analyse the execution time.
-For the algorithms we could see that the Quick Sort was the best in time to execute the sorting of all vectors
+About the functions used on these tests, the Clock function was more precise to analyse the execution time of the algorithms.
+For the algorithms we could see that the Quick Sort was the best in time to execute the sorting of all vectors.